chximn/shellplease/README.md

   -H HOST, --host HOST, --local-host HOST
                         local host (default: )
   -s CARRIER_SCRIPT, --carrier-script CARRIER_SCRIPT
-                        shell script that sends the payload to the target, it should use a positional parameter as payload (default: )
+                        shell script that sends the payload to the target, it should use a PAYLOAD env variable as payload (default: )
   -c CARRIER_COMMAND, --carrier-command CARRIER_COMMAND
                         shell command that sends the payload to the target, it should use a PAYLOAD env variable as payload